February 9 – March 16, 2026

 The exhibit hopes to challenge people to not only ask “what would I have done?” but also, “what will I do?”
 (Source: USHMM website)

-The exhibit panels will be on display for public viewing February 9 through March 16, 2026 in the Quiet Reading Room of the Columbia Public Library during regular open hours.
+The exhibit panels were on display for public viewing February 9 through March 16, 2026 in the Quiet Reading Room of the Columbia Public Library during regular open hours.

 Book Lists